 Fundraising places available

-We have places for the following events.
-If you are interested in one of these please contact our donation email address above.
+We have places for the following event.
+If you are interested in one of these please contact our fundraising email address above.

 Nic and Neil’s Big Races

-Nic and Neil Paice will be challenging themselves with some big races this year – Nic is running the 2017 London Marathon in April and Neil will be running 100km in the Race to the Stones event in May!
+Nic and Neil Paice challenged themselves with some big races this year – Nic ran the 2017 London Marathon in April and Neil and Nic both ran 100km in the Race to the Stones event in May!

 They say “We both decided that we would like to run for a charity.
 We have got a friend called Tony King who has been diagnosed with Lyme disease.
 He is also a runner and he organises off road races in our area, Aspire Running.
 We don’t really know about the disease but do know that he has been quite poorly.
 We are hoping that raising some funds that LDA will eventually find better treatment for sufferers.”

 The London Marathon starts in Blackheath, heads east through Charlton and Woolwich for three miles, turns west to pass through Greenwich and past the Cutty Sark ship between six and seven miles.
 It crosses the River Thames at Tower Bridge just before half way then loops around the east end of London, through Mudchute and Docklands, before heading west again along The Highway and Victoria Embankment to Parliament Square, Birdcage Walk and the final corner in front of Buckingham Palace.